The Warehouse Hotel: History

+The Warehouse Hotel

 The 37-room Warehouse Hotel opened in the warehouses in January 2017.
 According to Evelyn Chen of The Daily Telegraph, who gave the hotel a rating of 8/10, the "lofty hotel lobby sports a sleek industrial design with intricate details that whisper of the property's past.
 The double-volume ceiling festooned with custom lightings inspired by pulleys found in godowns illuminate the space, while a feature wall in exposed brick harks back to the building’s heritage past."
 The rooms, which range from 27 sq m to 57 sq m in size, are divided into six categories, with the rooms on the top floor having tall ceilings but no windows.
 Olivia Ho of The Straits Times wrote: "No two of the hotel's 37 rooms, which range from skylit inner chambers to a mezzanine with a reading library, are alike."
 Sarah Stodola of CNN, who included the hotel on her list of the "best new options on the Singapore hotel scene", wrote that the rooms "all feature the same gray and gold tones, hardwood floors, Bang & Olufsen speakers, single-serve pour-over coffee in locally crafted mugs and wonderful rain showers and toiletries."
 She also noted that the hotel is "one of the few places in Singapore to serve a decently strong cocktail."

 The hotel also features a cantilevered infinity pool that was built as an extension to the main building.
 An art installation by Dawn Ng can be found at the pool.
 The hotel also houses the restaurant Po.
 Ho wrote: "With its rattan chairs and green marble tabletops, it evokes a homely atmosphere, though the dishes are gussied up."
 Yeoh Wee Teck of The New Paper praised the restaurant's popiah, its version of the hokkien mee and its Iberico satay.
 However, he criticised the ice cream popiah dessert, which he called "impossible to roll" and "not worth the trouble."
 The Peak Magazine noted that parking space at the hotel is "limited".
 In a 2018 review for Condé Nast Traveler, Audrey Phoon wrote: "It's a tour de force by a team of Singaporean backers, designers, chefs and more – this is luxe local at its best."
 In a 2020 review for Nine.com.au, Sonia Taylor wrote: "Thanks to a great location, meticulous design and a focus on doing the simple things extremely well, The Warehouse Hotel continues to wow guests with its low-key industrial elegance and clever functionality."
 The hotel was also named the Hotel of the Year at the AHEAD Asia 2018 awards.